vahidhedayati/ajaxdependancyselection/README.md

-# Further new features for all g:select calls:
+# New features since 0.16 for all g:select calls:

             appendValue='*'